 The Headteacher and the DSL consider the individual circumstances of each case of bullying, and will implement child protection procedures if appropriate.

 The subject of bullying is addressed at regular intervals in PHSE/R(S)E, throughout the school curriculum, and in liturgies and assemblies.
-We have a whole school anti bullying week in the Autumn term in line with the Anti bullying Alliance group (National event).
-Children then create anti bullying messages/ posters to display on the outside notice board and around the school.
+School to review, add and amend to reflect its individual context and approaches.

 11. Racist Incidents